SaxonRah/Transcendence/README.md

    - Design Transcendence with a modular architecture to facilitate future enhancements and additions.
    - Allow for easy integration of new translation rules, optimizations, and target architectures.
    - Support multiple input and output formats to accommodate diverse usage scenarios.

+## Motivation
+Transcendence addresses the challenge of translating code between architectures with differing instruction sets and design philosophies.
+By enabling the conversion of legacy Intel 8080 and PL/M code to Arm M0+ assembly, it facilitates the utilization of modern hardware while preserving compatibility with vintage systems.

 ## Target Platform
 Transcendence primarily targets the Raspberry Pi RP2040, which features the Arm Cortex-M0+ processor.
 The tool is optimized for the little-endian architecture of the RP2040, ensuring compatibility with its execution environment.